AndyUGA/CryptpocurrencyWatchList/README.md

 # Cryptocurrency Watch List

-A personal project that displays the top 10 cryptocurrencies based on total market cap
+A personal website that allows me to see a customized view of each cryptocurrency and only the details that are necessary
 ------------------------------------------------------------------------------------------------------------------------------

 ## Technologies utitilized in this project: